BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 @article{yin2023survey,
-      title={A Survey on Multimodal Large Language Models}, author={Shukang Yin and Chaoyou Fu and Sirui Zhao and Ke Li and Xing Sun and Tong Xu and Enhong Chen}, journal={arXiv preprint arXiv:2306.13549},
+      title={A Survey on Multimodal Large Language Models}, author={Yin, Shukang and Fu, Chaoyou and Zhao, Sirui and Li, Ke and Sun, Xing and Xu, Tong and Chen, Enhong}, journal={arXiv preprint arXiv:2306.13549},
       year={2023},
 }